noscosystems/laravel-ryft-sdk/README.md

 #### Retrieving Payment Methods

-The `paymentMethods` on the Billable model fetch and return a collection of `Nosco\Ryft\Dtos\PaymentMethods\PaymentMethod` instances directly from Ryft's API:
+The `paymentMethods` method on the Billable model fetch and return a collection of `Nosco\Ryft\Dtos\PaymentMethods\PaymentMethod` instances directly from Ryft's API:

 ```php